-So, in summary Dr. John Berardi’s 3-step process boils down to:
+So, in summary, Dr John Berardi’s 3-step process boils down to:

-- Process not results.
+- Focus on the process, not results.

 - Approach not avoid.

-- Mastery not performance.
+- Mastery, not performance.

 By focusing on process/behaviour, approach and mastery, you ironically become more likely to achieve your fitness goals.